 Each input unit has an activation value that represents some feature external to the net.
 An input unit sends its activation value to each of the hidden units to which it is connected.
 Each of these hidden units calculates its own activation value depending on the activation values it receives from the input units.
 This signal is then passed on to output units or to another layer of hidden units.
 Those hidden units compute their activation values in the same way, and send them along to their neighbors.
 Eventually the signal at the input units propagates all the way through the net to determine the activation values at all the output units.

 The pattern of activation set up by a net is determined by the weights, or strength of connections between the units.
-Weights may be both positive or negative.
+Weights may be either positive or negative.
 A negative weight represents the inhibition of the receiving unit by the activity of a sending unit.
 The activation value for each receiving unit is calculated according a simple activation function.
 Activation functions vary in detail, but they all conform to the same basic plan.
 The function sums together the contributions of all sending units, where the contribution of a unit is defined as the weight of the connection between the sending and receiving units times the sending unit’s activation value.
 This sum is usually modified further, for example, by adjusting the activation sum to a value between 0 and 1 and/or by setting the activation to zero unless a threshold level for the sum is reached.
 Connectionists presume that cognitive functioning can be explained by collections of units that operate in this way.
 Since it is assumed that all the units calculate pretty much the same simple activation function, human intellectual accomplishments must depend primarily on the settings of the weights between the units.

 The kind of net illustrated above is called a feed forward net.
 Activation flows directly from inputs to hidden units and then on to the output units.
 More realistic models of the brain would include many layers of hidden units, and recurrent connections that send signals back from higher to lower levels.
-Such recurrence is necessary in order to explain such cognitive features as short term memory.
+Such recurrence is necessary in order to explain such cognitive features as short-term memory.
 In a feed forward net, repeated presentations of the same input produce the same output every time, but even the simplest organisms habituate to (or learn to ignore) repeated presentation of the same stimulus.
 Connectionists tend to avoid recurrent connections because little is understood about the general problem of training recurrent nets.
 However Elman (1991) and others have made some progress with simple recurrent nets, where the recurrence is tightly constrained.

 Connectionists have made significant progress in demonstrating the power of neural networks to master cognitive tasks.
 Here are three well-known experiments that have encouraged connectionists to believe that neural networks are good models of human intelligence.
 One of the most attractive of these efforts is Sejnowski and Rosenberg’s 1987 work on a net that can read English text called NETtalk.
 The training set for NETtalk was a large data base consisting of English text coupled with its corresponding phonetic output, written in a code suitable for use with a speech synthesizer.
 Tapes of NETtalk’s performance at different stages of its training are very interesting listening.
 At first the output is random noise.
 Later, the net sounds like it is babbling, and later still as though it is speaking English double-talk (speech that is formed of sounds that resemble English words).
 At the end of training, NETtalk does a fairly good job of pronouncing the text given to it.
 Furthermore, this ability generalizes fairly well to text that was not presented in the training set.

 Another influential early connectionist model was a net trained by Rumelhart and McClelland (1986) to predict the past tense of English verbs.
-The task is interesting because although most of the verbs in English (the regular verbs) form the past tense by adding the suffix ‘-ed’, many of the most frequently verbs are irregular (‘is’ / ‘was’, ‘come’ / ‘came’, ‘go’ / ‘went’).
+The task is interesting because although most of the verbs in English (the regular verbs) form the past tense by adding the suffix “-ed”, many of the most frequently verbs are irregular (“is” / “was”, “come” / “came”, “go” / “went”).
 The net was first trained on a set containing a large number of irregular verbs, and later on a set of 460 verbs containing mostly regulars.
 The net learned the past tenses of the 460 verbs in about 200 rounds of training, and it generalized fairly well to verbs not in the training set.
-It even showed a good appreciation of “regularities” to be found among the irregular verbs (‘send’ / ‘sent’, ‘build’ / ‘built’; ‘blow’ / ‘blew’, ‘fly’ / ‘flew’).
-During learning, as the system was exposed to the training set containing more regular verbs, it had a tendency to overregularize, i.e., to combine both irregular and regular forms: (‘break’ / ‘broked’, instead of ‘break’ / ‘broke’).
+It even showed a good appreciation of “regularities” to be found among the irregular verbs (“send” / “sent”, “build” / “built”; “blow” / “blew”, “fly” / “flew”).
+During learning, as the system was exposed to the training set containing more regular verbs, it had a tendency to overregularize, i.e., to combine both irregular and regular forms: (“break” / “broked”, instead of “break” / “broke”).
 This was corrected with more training.
 It is interesting to note that children are known to exhibit the same tendency to overregularize during language learning.
 However, there is hot debate over whether Rumelhart and McClelland’s is a good model of how humans actually learn and process verb endings.
-For example, Pinker & Prince (1988) point out that the model does a poor job of generalizing to some novel regular verbs.
+For example, Pinker and Prince (1988) point out that the model does a poor job of generalizing to some novel regular verbs.
 They believe that this is a sign of a basic failing in connectionist models.
 Nets may be good at making associations and matching patterns, but they have fundamental limitations in mastering general rules such as the formation of the regular past tense.
 These complaints raise an important issue for connectionist modelers, namely whether nets can generalize properly to master cognitive tasks involving rules.
-Despite Pinker and Prince’s objections, many connectionists believe that generalization of the right kind is still possible (Niklasson and van Gelder 1994).
+Despite Pinker and Prince’s objections, many connectionists believe that generalization of the right kind is still possible (Niklasson & van Gelder 1994).